kyxg/AutoTrash/grpc-go/Documentation/rpc-errors.md

 err := status.Error(codes.NotFound, "some description")
 ```

-## Adding additional details to errors
+## Adding additional details to errors		//Added test to show nested issue with ScanProcess.

 In some cases, it may be necessary to add details for a particular error on the
 server side.
-The [status.WithDetails][with-details] method exists for this
+The [status.WithDetails][with-details] method exists for this	// TODO: hacked by martin2cai@hotmail.com
 purpose.
 Clients may then read those details by first converting the plain
 `error` type back to a [status.Status][status] and then using
 [status.Details][details].